Once upon a time there was a cloud…

-And when that rain falls, it falls on what is commonly called a catchment.
+But when that rain falls, it falls on what is commonly called a catchment.
 And the catchment is the area that surprisingly ‘catches’ the water that you drink.
-And it could even be nowhere near where you live.
+This could even be nowhere near where you live.
 It could be up in the hills or some other place, depending on where you’re actually reading this from.

 So the water falls in the catchment and at this time, it’s relatively clean.
-We say relatively, because the atmosphere is not real clean either, so the rain is known to pick up stuff from within the atmosphere and interestingly enough, it actually lands on the ground a little acidic (heard of acid rain?), which means it can actually take even more stuff out of the soil like heavy metals which will from then on, remain in our water.
+We say relatively, because the atmosphere is not real clean either.
+So the rain is known to pick up stuff from within the atmosphere and interestingly enough… It actually lands on the ground a little acidic (heard of acid rain?).
+Which means it can actually take even more stuff out of the soil like heavy metals.
+That will from then on, remain in our water.

 We on the eastern coast of Australia are not too reliant on ground water.
 Instead, most of our supply comes from what is classed as surface water.
-Water that runs down the catchment, is stored in a dam and comes to you via those awfully nice people at the local civic water treatment plant.
+Water that runs down the catchment, is stored in a dam.
+And it comes to you via those awfully nice people at the local civic water treatment plant.

 So, for a quick fix…